bhrnjica/anndotnet/README.md

 * .NET Framework 4.7.1
 * CPU/GPU support.

-Note: The application automatically detect GPU capability on your machine and use it in training and evaluation, otherwise it will use CPU.
+Note: The application will automatically detect GPU capability on your machine and use it in training and evaluation, otherwise it will use CPU.

 # How to run application
 In order to run the application there are two possibilities: